LeonBaram/higgingbotham/higgingbotham.md

 - Your ranged weapon attacks ignore half cover and three-quarters cover.
 - Before you make an attack with a ranged weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
 If the attack hits, you add +10 to the attack's damage.

+### Firearm Specialist

+- if you misfire, you can use a reaction to roll a d20. if you roll higher than the misfire score, there is no misfire.
+- when you attack with a one-handed weapon, if you're holding a loaded, light firearm, you can use a bonus action to attack with it

 ### Token of the Gloom

 - "if you choose to succeed, you shall"